-The angle usually refers to the angle that is made by the specific finish nailer and your work surface.
+The angle usually refers to the angle made by the specific finish nailer and your work surface.

 7- Safety Features

-Look for a nailer that has safety features, such as a safety switch or a depth-adjustment feature.
+Look for a nailer with safety features, such as a safety switch or a depth-adjustment feature.
 These features will help prevent accidents.